Course Content and Material

-Certainly it is a straightforward exercise to identify a spectrum with the use of a spectral searching program.
+Certainly it is a straightforward exercise to find a close match to a spectrum with the use of a spectral searching program.
 Nonetheless, there are several assumptions made when a spectral search is undertaken.
 First, it is assumed that the compound being measured is actually in the spectral database.
-Considering there are more than 100 million compounds known at this time, and that spectral collections rarely exceed 300,000 entries, it is reasonable to assume that many compounds are missing.
+Considering there are more than 100 million compounds known at this time, and that spectral collections rarely exceed 1,000,000 entries, it is reasonable to assume that many compounds are missing.
 Second, the veracity of the database is difficult to establish.
 Although the majority of entries in all databases are correct, it is prohibitively expensive to verify every spectrum (by interpretation) to be sure the compound is pure or is indeed the compound as stated in the database.
 Lastly, spectral searching has some problems with spectra of mixtures.

 Fundamentally, the analyst must determine the identity of the sample from the spectrum and total reliance on computer interpretation can be fraught with problems.
 Overall it should be remembered that spectral similarity does not necessarily equal structural similarity, so the answer provided by a search system for a spectrum not in the database may not be close to the true identity of the sample.

 Is the Course Really Valuable?

 Of course the answer to this question is subjective and is best answered by the scientist and his or her employer.
 Based on on-going correspondence from previous participants, the answer is an overwhelming “Yes”.
 Regardless, the true value of the course has to be measured in terms of cost to a project.
 What does it cost if incorrect answers are reported?
 What does it cost if time has to be spent searching for answers if the scientist does not have the training?
 These costs can be measured in ruined or out-of-specification product and waste of employee time.
 In comparison the cost of the Infrared and Raman Course is quite small.